 The culture of ellipsis means you don’t speak your mind, that you don’t deliver your words, and that you assume yourself to be shrewd for doing so.

 The culture of ellipsis is to quit; to surrender the space you are expected to fill, and to fail to shoulder the responsibility for your own ideas.
+Read the rest of this entry »

 Untangle me in a wind-chime and make me sing; tangle me in a tango and make me cry

 Good people and things never vanish; they just creep into my dreams once they disappear from my life (and they do that a lot!)
-That is why I must capture and share, even if only on the air, the remarkable instances of my world before I disappear myself: Here is the plan: three times a week, I throw in some or all of the following: edible delights I pull from my kitchen, magical scents and colours I cultivate in my flowerbeds; hopes and despair I carry along the way.
+That is why I must capture and share, even if only on the air, the remarkable instances of my world before I disappear myself: Here is the plan: two or three times a week, I throw in some or all of the following: edible delights I pull from my kitchen, magical scents and colors I cultivate in my flowerbeds; hopes and despair I carry along the way.
 Stay tuned!